 Summary

-to handle various data conversion scenarios.
+The VALUE function is versatile and can be combined with other functions like SUBSTITUTE, IF, ISNUMBER, and TEXT to handle various data conversion scenarios.
 It is particularly useful for cleaning and preparing data for analysis in Excel

 No comments: